openwebos/luna-sysmgr/README.md

 a) Prerequisites
 ----------------

-Install components needed to build SysMgr by typing the following:
+Install components needed to build luna-sysmgr by typing the following:

         sudo apt-get update